Bethrezen-ibn-Mathan/Develolpers_new/Readme.txt

   P.S. you can try to remove merge commit on your machines use your own files.
 	Now I try to edit "Deleteme.txt" and remove own edits without branches.

+  P.P.S. fail.
+Command "revert" doesnt working on my local machine. say that swap-file using in other program and cant be used.